Monday, December 12, 2022

 Thursday, June 9, 2022

-#74.
-Extended Theory of Mind [Evolution]
+#67.
+Extended Theory of Mind [evolution]

 EV

-Where is evolution going at the moment?
-Pretty good question.
-Let us look around, then.
+Where is human evolution going at the moment?
+That is a good question.
+Let’s look around, then.
 I am writing this in a submarine sandwich joint where one sandwich maker is serving two customers.
 The radio brings in a ballad by a lady vocalist at a tempo suggestive of sex.
 Now a DJ (Mauler or Rush) is amusing the listeners with some patter.
 The window shows that rush hour is over and only a few home-bound stragglers are in the street.
 If I crane my neck, I can see the green beacon on the new electric charging station.

 That will do for starters.
 Sandwich maker, pro singer, DJ, bureaucrat, electrician—I couldn’t do any of that.
 We are a society of specialists, and such societies feature differentiation with integration.
 So, how far back does this go?
 At most, nine millennia; about 450 generations.
 Time enough for evolution?
-Doesn’t matter; we want direction here, not distance.
+It doesn’t matter; we want direction here, not distance.

 Contemporary natural selection of humans will therefore reward differentiability and integratability.

 Differentiability: vocational choices often begin in childhood with hobbies, and there is a certain frame of mind associated with hobbies called “flow.”
-I therefore suggest that we are being selected for a susceptibility to flow.
+I therefore suggest that we are being selected for a susceptibility to "flow state."

-Integratability: society is held together by our ability to coordinate with others, and the key ability here is thought to be “theory of mind,” or the ability to infer the mental states of those with whom we interact.
+Integratability: society is held together by our ability to coordinate with others, and the key ability here is thought to be theory of mind, or the ability to infer the mental states of those with whom we interact.
 Likewise, we are being selected for theory-of-mind ability.

-I would like to suggest that there is something higher than theory of mind, which not everyone possesses at this time: extended theory of mind: inferring the mental states of those not present, and whose very existence is itself inferred.
+There may be something higher than theory of mind, which not everyone possesses at this time, that could be called "extended theory of mind": inferring the mental states of those not present, and whose very existence is itself inferred.
 A society strong in this trait will appear to be communicating with one another through solid walls, as if by ESP.

 Who are these Chosen?
 Probably military generals, politicians, and the executive class.
 Go figure.